South Carolina Gamecocks football under Steve Spurrier: 2009 season

 However, at No. 2 Alabama, the Crimson Tide defense kept Garcia constantly pressured while their running back Mark Ingram had a career performance, snapping the Gamecocks' winning streak.
 Next, at home, South Carolina defeated Vanderbilt for the first time since 2006.
-The Gamecocks secured bowl eligibility in a sixth straight year for the first time since the 1930s, and defeated a fifth straight SEC opponent at home for the first time ever.
+The Gamecocks secured a sixth straight non-losing season for the first time since the 1930s, and defeated a fifth straight SEC opponent at home for the first time ever.
 In a rainy night at Tennessee, South Carolina struggled to hold on to the ball and committed four turnovers, losing by eighteen points, and falling out of the national rankings.
 Despite Garcia and Norwood setting themselves apart in the SEC, the Gamecocks lost a road game against Arkansas.
 For their final conference game, South Carolina returned home to face defending national champion No. 1 Florida, losing by ten points to Tim Tebow and the SEC's best defense.
 It was the fourth loss in their last five games.
-In the regular season finale, South Carolina hosted No. 15 Clemson at home, as three-point underdogs.
-The Gamecocks' offense, struggling and nonphysical for most of the year, and young defense both performed well, securing an upset and the program's first win against their archrival since 2006.
+In the midst of what appeared to be "another late-season swoon", Spurrier's future was questioned.
+For the regular season finale, South Carolina hosted No. 15 Clemson at home.
+Despite Clemson star C. J. Spiller starting the game with an NCAA record-setting seventh career kickoff return touchdown, much went right for the underdog Gamecocks, who secured an upset and their first win in the rivalry since 2006.
 The Gamecocks were invited to the PapaJohns.com Bowl to face Connecticut, with Spurrier breaking the school record for bowl game appearances by a coach.
 Prior to the bowl game, running game coordinator and offensive line coach Eric Wolford left to become the head coach at Youngstown State.
 In the bowl game, South Carolina was nearly shut out by the "motivated" Huskies, with Spurrier and the Gamecocks falling to 1–3 in bowl games.
 South Carolina finished the season with a 7–6 record.